Peace negotiations in the Russo-Ukrainian war (2022–present)

-There have been several rounds of peace talks to end the Russo-Ukrainian war since it began in February 2022.
+There have been several rounds of peace talks to end the ongoing Russo-Ukrainian war since it began with Russia's invasion in February 2022.
+These negotiations follow the Minsk agreements during the War in Donbas (2014–2022).
 Russia's president Vladimir Putin seeks recognition of all occupied land as Russian, for Russia to be given all of the regions it claims but does not fully occupy, guarantees that Ukraine will never join NATO, curtailment of Ukraine's military, and the lifting of sanctions against Russia.
-Ukraine's president Volodymyr Zelenskyy seeks a full withdrawal of Russian troops, the return of prisoners and kidnapped Ukrainian children, prosecution of Russian leaders for war crimes, and security guarantees to prevent further Russian aggression.
+Ukraine's president Volodymyr Zelenskyy seeks a ceasefire, full withdrawal of Russian troops, the return of prisoners and kidnapped Ukrainian children, prosecution of Russian leaders for war crimes, and security guarantees to prevent further Russian aggression.

-The first meeting between Russian and Ukrainian officials took place four days after the invasion began, on 28 February 2022, in Belarus, and concluded without result.
+The first meeting between Russian and Ukrainian officials was held four days after the invasion began, on 28 February 2022, in Belarus, and ended without result.
 Later rounds of talks took place in March 2022 on the Belarus–Ukraine border and in Antalya, Turkey.
 Negotiations in Turkey proposed that Ukraine would abandon plans to join NATO and have limits placed on its military, while having security guarantees from Western countries, and not being required to recognize Russia's annexation of Crimea.
-Negotiations halted due to disagreements over key points, doubts about Russia's sincerity, and the Bucha massacre.
+Negotiations halted due to disagreements over key points, Russia's proposed veto on Ukraine's defense, doubts about Russia's sincerity, and the Bucha massacre.
+The negotiations did not deal with borders or territory.
+In November 2022, Ukraine presented a 10-point peace plan, which was rejected by Russia.

 Renewed negotiations began in 2025 after Donald Trump became president of the United States.
-Trump's administration has broadly agreed with Russian proposals for ending the war.
+The Trump administration's formulated peace plans generally favorable towards Russia, but they have been rejected by both Russia and Ukraine.
 European countries have been more aligned with Ukrainian proposals, and have planned for a ceasefire guarded by a "coalition of the willing" with troops in Ukraine.
-Russia has spurned calls for a ceasefire.
+Since March 2025, Ukrainian president Zelenskyy has been proposing an unlimited unconditional ceasefire.
+Russian president Putin has refused these calls for a ceasefire, saying Russia will continue its war until its demands are met.